 One of the main things is to have a good air filter on your furnace or HVAC system.

 All furnaces have a filter that is meant to keep the system clean from debris that can build up and block airflow.

 Most everyone knows that the filter needs to be replaced every 1-3 months depending on how much dust and other debris is in the air.

 The right furnace filter can improve the air quality of a home and reduce allergies.

-Filter are rated with a MERV or MPR rating that measures the particle size that can pass through.
+Air filters are rated with a MERV or MPR rating that measures the particle size that can pass through.

 *This post contains affiliate links.

-Our Picks for Best Furnace Filters for Allergies 2019
+Our Picks for Best Furnace Filters for Allergies

 - Nordic Pure

-Canopy Air makes filters for those who are prone to allergies.
+True Blue makes filters for those who are prone to allergies.